creations-pictures/index/0000000001/README.md

 Explainer videos are a great way to introduce a subject or concept in a succinct way.
 This might be a quick overview of your product, service, or company.
 Either way, it’s an easy point of entry for people who don’t otherwise know about your brand.

+A strong story determines the success of your entire explainer video because it drives both the audio and visual components.

 ## Guidelines of an Explainer Story

 https://www.columnfivemedia.com/easy-guide-to-writing-successful-explainer-video-script